Rannie/RHParrotData/README.md

 [qrc performQuery];
 ```

-Or use *queryResultControllerWithQuery:sectionNameKeyPath:catchName:* method to support section or cache.
+Or use *queryResultControllerWithQuery:sectionNameKeyPath:cacheName:* method to support section or cache.

 ####Data Agent